Dana Randall: Accolades

 In 2012 she became a fellow of the American Mathematical Society.
+She was named as an ACM Fellow, in the 2024 class of fellows, "for contributions to the theory of Markov chains and programmable active matter".

-She delivered her Arnold Ross Lecture on October 29, 2009, an honor previously conferred on Barry Mazur, Elwyn Berlekamp, Ken Ribet, Manjul Bhargava, David Kelly and Paul Sally.
+She delivered the Arnold Ross Lecture on October 29, 2009, an honor previously conferred on Barry Mazur, Elwyn Berlekamp, Ken Ribet, Manjul Bhargava, David Kelly and Paul Sally.